How we agree to demonstrate respect to each other and the classroom:

-I expect that all writing be from your point of view and in your unique voice.
+I expect that all writing is from your point of view and in your unique voice.
 I want to hear what you have to say.
-If you submit work that is partially or wholly not your own (copied from the web or classmate, written by a friend, uncredited source, etc.), you will receive a grade of 0 for the assignment with no opportunity to make up the assignment.
-This includes submitting work from another course.
+If you submit work that is partially or wholly not your own, you fail to demonstrate your own learning.
+Administration will be notified.
 This is a zero tolerance policy.